 - 1. For proposed work on the Maurepas Swamp WMA (MSWMA), LDWF requires the USACE obtain a Letter of Authorization request to construct a survey right-of-way, which will require clearing forested wetland habitat within MSWMA, AND obtain the survey permission for all preliminary survey activities (i.e., Timber Assessments) to ensure the safety of crews within the recreational hunting seasons.
 The permission request shall include specific timeframe (dates) that survey activities will occur. - Response 1 Concur.
 A survey permission for Timber Assessments and other preliminary survey activities will be obtained prior to work on LDWF property.
 A Letter of Authorization will be obtained prior to clearing and grubbing of forested wetland habitat within MSWMA. - 2.
 At this time, LDWF and USFWS are requesting a letter of intent regarding the alignment of the proposed levee system.
 Currently, there are no objections to proposed activities to clear a new right-of-way with appropriate compensatory mitigation; however LDWF expresses concern for habitat loss in the event that the alignment is changed after completion of the survey and soil boring evaluations.
 The referenced letter of intent would provide assurances that levee construction will occur along the centerline of the cleared survey right-of-way. - Response 2 Partial Concur.
-CEMVN provided a letter of intent discussing the levee construction footprint and the cleared survey right of way to the LDWF and USFWS on April 15, 2019 (Appendix A, Annex G).
+CEMVN would provide a letter of intent discussing the levee construction footprint and the cleared survey right of way to the LDWF and USFWS.
 It is anticipated and likely that levee construction footprint will include the cleared survey right of way. - 3.
 In an effort to reduce impacts, LDWF and USFWS recommends that the USACE consider reducing the proposed 100-foot right-of-way to the greatest extent practicable.
 Reducing the survey right-of-way to 50' 75' in width is deemed more reasonable for the nature of these activities.
-Please provide justification for the need of the proposed right-of-way width if reduction is not possible.

-Response 3 - Concur.
-CEMVN considering reducing the proposed 100-foot right-of-way to the greatest extent practicable.
-CEMVN provided justification to LDWF and USFWS, via letter dated April 15, 2019 (Appendix A, Annex G).

-4. LDWF recommends the value of the cleared timber be determined in consultation with LDWF and appropriate compensation must be provided to LDWF.
+Please provide justification for the need of the proposed right-of-way width if reduction is not possible. - Response 3 Concur.
+CEMVN is considering reducing the proposed 100-foot right-of-way to the greatest extent practicable and will provide a justification to LDWF and USFWS, if necessary. - 4.
+LDWF recommends the value of the cleared timber be determined in consultation with LDWF and appropriate compensation must be provided to LDWF.